-Figures 3 to 7 compare the various fuels studied in terms of several performance indicators.
-Figure 3 presents the time lengths of the "Approach to Refuelling Equilibrium" period for the various fuels and management schemes.
-This is an important parameter since this period is the least economic time in the life of the reactor, as there are monetary savings in reaching refuelling equilibrium as early as possible.
+The duration of "Approach to Refuelling Equilibrium" is an important parameter since this period is the least economic time in the life of the reactor, as there are monetary savings in reaching refuelling equilibrium as early as possible.
 For natural uranium fuel, the results of eight- and ten-bundle shift modes, with or without a channel separation constraint, are almost the same, but there is a nearly 40 days savings by implementing a seven-bundle shift mode.
 Implementing the dynamic optimization option yields another reduction of 25 full power days.
 Due to their high reactivity, the advanced fuels forced the use of axial refuelling modes of two- to four-bundle shifts.
 The time to refuelling equilibrium for the plutonium fuel was slightly less than the time for the natural uranium fuel, but the value was much higher for the SSET and the DUPIC fuels.
 For these, no significant effects from activating the channel separation constraint were observed.

-Comparable results are observed at Figure 4 for these fuels for the average discharge burnup.
 As expected for natural uranium fuel, slightly higher average burnups are obtained for the eight- and the ten-bundle shift modes, since the channels are visited less often.
 The dynamic mode of optimization results in a 4% burnup penalty, and the plutonium fuel gives even less burnup than the natural uranium fuel.
 As for the other two fuels, the burnup is more than 150% higher.
 For the DUPIC fuel, (and, in rarer cases, for the SSET fuel), the maximum burnup constraint (450 MWd/kgHE) was exceeded, forcing the refuelling of the channels containing such fuel bundles.
 In the case of the DUPIC fuel, the optimization exercise could not be implemented to full extent.

-Figures 5 and 6 present the results of the average channel and bundle power obtained as a result of the optimal fuel management for the various fuels investigated.
+The sixth and seventh columns of Table I present the results of the average channel and bundle power obtained as a result of the optimal fuel management for the various fuels investigated.
 It is important to remember here that the reactivity control devices are not included in the CANDU-6 reactor model in order to assess the effects of the fuel management in the control of the reactor.
-It was therefore expected that the present maximum license channel and bundle power levels would be exceeded in this model, and including the neutron flux adjuster devices in the model will reduce the average power densities below the acceptable levels.
+It was therefore expected that the present maximum license channel and bundle power levels would be exceeded in this model, and including the neutron flux adjuster devices in the model will reduce the average power densities below the maximum acceptable levels.
 Activating a channel separation constraint of five channels separation provides some improvement for most of the fuels, notably for the average bundle power for the DUPIC fuel.
 Even with a two-bundle shift refuelling mode, the DUPIC fuel develops excessively high power densities while exceeding on many occasions the maximum discharge burnup constraint before reaching refuelling equilibrium.
 This problem was such that a majority of the refuelling operations for this particular fuel were devoted to removing fuel bundles having exceeded the maximum allowable burnup, at the expense of the optimal objective function and the power related constraints.
 On the other hand, the SSET fuel displayed excellent performance such as low power densities and refuelling frequency, this in spite of a few occurrences of maximum burnup exceeded.